 “The agreement demonstrates best-practice asset utilisation and a commitment to rationalising our operations to deliver a better customer experience, while increasing capital efficiency.”

-Both Optus and NBNco have criticised the network sharing plan.
+Both Optus and NBN Co criticised the network-sharing plan.
+Naturally.

-Optus, the main competitor to both Telstra and TPG, sees it as a massive competition concern, saying that it could see a return to monopolisation in regional Australia (it has been saying this since the plan was announced).
-The telco believes the plan will lead to higher prices, lower investment, lower network quality, less consumer choice and less infrastructure resilience.
+Optus, the main competitor to both Telstra and TPG, saw it as a massive competition concern, saying that it could see a return to monopolisation in regional Australia (it has been saying this since the plan was announced).
+The telco believed the plan would lead to higher prices, lower investment, lower network quality, less consumer choice and less infrastructure resilience.

 “The proposed network merger will not improve community or customer outcomes.
 If approved, it will have major adverse and irreversible consequences for the communications sector and ordinary Australians, especially those living in our regions,” Optus claims in its submission to the ACCC.